16 Easy And Effective Chair Exercises For Seniors

 Which exercises should be incorporated into a senior fitness regimen for beginners?

-Beginners should start with minimal stretching and low-impact chair exercises to achieve overall senior health and wellness.
+Beginners should start with minimal stretching exercises for seniors and low-impact chair exercises to achieve overall senior health and wellness.

 Is chair yoga good for seniors?